2022 Annual Report

 Affordable veterinary care

-Animal Humane Society’s Veterinary Centers provide low-cost spay/neuter surgeries and full-service veterinary care on a sliding fee scale, expanding care to animals whose options would otherwise be limited.
-In September 2020, we opened a new public veterinary center in St. Paul, Minnesota to expand these efforts.
+AHS’s Veterinary Centers provide low-cost spay/neuter surgeries and full-service veterinary care on a sliding fee scale, expanding care to animals whose options would otherwise be limited.
+In September 2020, AHS opened a new public veterinary center in St. Paul, MN to expand these efforts.

 Community engagement

-• Outreach to under-engaged communities, including education programs and free or low-cost services that empower low-income people with pets and improve the lives of pets.
+• Outreach to under-engaged communities, including education programs and free or low-cost services that empower low-income pet owners and improve the lives of pets.

-• Education programs that foster humane values and compassion for animals, including day camps, a youth club, and other activities for kids and families.
+• Education programs that foster humane values and compassion for animals, including day camps, a youth club, and other activities for kids and families serving 4,827 participants.

-• A robust volunteer program that enlists hundreds of active volunteers in providing animal enrichment, foster care, shelter support, and other assistance.
-Volunteers provided foster care for 997 animals before adoption.
+• A robust volunteer program that enlists 531 active volunteers in providing animal enrichment, foster care, shelter support, and other assistance.
+In addition, 234 volunteers provided foster care for 766 animals before adoption.

 Pet services